tw-in-js/twind/docs/sheets.md

 ## Virtual Sheet

 The virtual sheet collects style rules into an array.
-This is most useful during (see blow) and [server side rendering (SSR)](./ssr.md).
+This is most useful during testing (see blow) and [server side rendering (SSR)](./ssr.md).

-Additionally it provides an API to reset, save and restore the current internal state of its `tw` function.
+Additionally it provides an API to reset the current internal state of its `tw` function.

 > The example below uses [uvu](https://github.com/lukeed/uvu).
 Please adjust the test code to your testing framework.